open-olive/loop-development-kit/ldk/node/readme.md

 ### Running Locally

-#### Local Plugin Command (Recommended)
+#### Local Loop Command (Recommended)

-Olive Helps lets you add a local command as Local Plugins:
+Olive Helps lets you add a local command as a Local Loop:

 1. Open Olive Helps.
 2. Open the Loop Library:
     1. Click the Hamburger icon.
     2. Click Loop Library.
-3. Click the Install Local Plugin button:
+3. Click the Install Local Loop button:
 4. Select the working directory for the command.
 5. Enter the command to be executed, including any arguments.
 6. Click Install.

-The command will be installed as a plugin.
+The command will be installed as a Loop.
 If you need to change the command or its arguments you'll need remove it and then add the new commands.

 #### Packaged Command